 A general partner of a limited partnership has the rights and powers of a partner in a partnership without limited partners.
 Tex.
 Rev. Ltd. Partnership Act, Tex.
-Rev. Civ.
-Stat.
-Ann. art.
-6132a-1, § 4.03(a).
-Texas Bus.
+Bus.
 Org.
 Code Ann. § 153.152 provides that such rights and powers may be negated by the Code, other limited partnership provisions, or the limited partnership agreement.

-4 Aloysius A. Leopold, Land Titles and Title Examination $\$ 22.17 (Texas Practice 3d ed.
+Citations in the Comment; 4 Aloysius A. Leopold, Land Titles and Title Examination $\S$ 22.17 (Texas Practice 3d ed.
 2005).